Foyers Medical Centre

 The Doctors and staff are proud to offer the highest standard of patient centred health care.
-We run clinics for the management of chronic diseases such as diabetes and offer a wide variety of other medical services including antenatal and postnatal care, minor surgery, childhood vaccinations and well-person check-ups.
+We run clinics for the management of chronic diseases such as diabetes and offer a wide variety of other medical services including antenatal and postnatal care, childhood vaccinations and well-person check-ups.

 In addition to everything you need to know about the practice you will also find a wealth of health-related information in the menu on the right hand side.
 Please have a look around and do send us some feedback if you like.